google/openrtb/README.md

 ## Release notes

 ### IAB-2.0.0
-- Update `$.user.consent` index to match Google's choices, as we iterate towards a single specification.
+- Update the index for `$.user.consent` and `$.content.data` to match Google's choices, as we iterate towards a single specification.
 Note this is a breaking change from previous versions.